cr432/resumecraft-ai/README.md

    ```

 3. Set up environment variables:
-   Create a `.env` file in the project root and add your Claude API key:
+   Create a `.env` file in the project root with your Claude API key:
    ```
    CLAUDE_API_KEY=your_claude_api_key
    ```